wamp-proto/wamp-proto/spec/README.md

 	[64, 612352435, {"match": "wildcard"}, "com.myapp..myprocedure1"]

 In above registration request, the 3rd URI component is empty, which signals a wildcard in that URI component position.
+In this example, calls with `CALL.Procedure` e.g.

+ * `com.myapp.myobject1.myprocedure1`
+ * `com.myapp.myobject2.myprocedure1`

-In this example, calls with `CALL.Procedure` e.g. `com.myapp.myobject1.myprocedure1` or `com.myapp.myobject2.myprocedure1` will all apply for call routing.
-Calls with `CALL.Procedure` e.g. `com.myapp.myobject1.myprocedure1.mysubprocedure1`, `com.myapp.myobject1.myprocedure2` or `com.myapp2.myobject1.myprocedure1` will NOT apply for call routing.
+will all apply for call routing.
+Calls with `CALL.Procedure` e.g.

+ * `com.myapp.myobject1.myprocedure1.mysubprocedure1`
+ * `com.myapp.myobject1.myprocedure2`
+ * `com.myapp2.myobject1.myprocedure1`

+will not apply for call routing.

 When a single call matches more than one of a *Callees* registrations, the call MAY be routed for invocation on multiple registrations, depending on call settings.